wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

-= Can I choose a special design of Sweet captcha for my site? = Yes! go to http://www.sweetcaptcha.com and register for FREE to choose from your desire design category.
+= Can I choose a special design of Sweet captcha for my site? = Yes! go to [SweetCaptcha](http://www.SweetCaptcha.com) and register for FREE to choose from your desire design category.

 = Can i choose a language for my Sweet captcha? =
 Yes!
-go to http://www.sweetcaptcha.com and register for FREE to choose your desire language for your Sweet captcha.
+go to [SweetCaptcha](http://www.SweetCaptcha.com) and register for FREE to choose your desire language for your Sweet captcha.

 = Can I Design Sweet Captcha myself?  =

-Yes! just drop us a mail to: designers@sweetcaptcha.com Meanwhile visit our Sweet Captcha - hall of fame: http://www.sweetcaptcha.com/designers.php
+Yes! just drop us a mail to: designers@sweetcaptcha.com Meanwhile visit our Sweet Captcha - [hall of fame](http://www.sweetcaptcha.com/designers.php)

 == Screenshots ==